neoburger/neoburger.github.io/index.md

 The governance modulo is under developing and it is expected to have a good DAO application on Neo.

 Eventually NeoBurger is a DAO based project and the DAO will be the owner of entire project.

+> I want to vote for a candidate but I only want to vote for it if it is going to win.
+Otherwise, I'll vote in another candidate that will give me some GAS.

 ```
         OOOOOOOOOOOOOOOOOOOO